This post was most recently updated on October 7th, 2018

-Aside from the offensive weapons, our ancestors also knew how to construct huge fortresses and body armour.
-The Moros living in the south for instance, often wore armour that covered them head-to-toe.
+Aside from the offensive weapons, our ancestors also knew how to construct huge fortresses and body armor.
+The Moros living in the south for instance often wore armor that covered them head-to-toe.
 And yes, they also carried guns with them.

 With all these weapons at their disposal and the fact that they were good hand-to-hand combatants, you’d think that the Spanish would have had a harder time colonizing the country.
 Sadly, the Spanish cleverly exploited the regionalist tendencies of the pre-colonial Filipinos.
 This divide-and-conquer strategy would be the major reason why the Spanish successfully controlled the country for more than 300 years.

 Aside from being farmers, hunters, weapon-makers, and seafarers, the pre-colonial Filipinos also dabbled—and excelled—in several other professions as well.

 To name a few, many became involved in such professions as mining, textiles, and smithing.
 Owing to the excellent craftsmanship of the Filipinos, locally-produced items such as pots, jewelry, and clothing were highly-sought in other countries.
 In fact, it is reported that products of Filipino origin might have even reached as far away as ancient Egypt.
 Clearly, our ancestors were very skilled artisans.

 2. The literacy rate was high.